How To Correctly Prep Exterior Trim For Painting

 Inspecting Exterior Trim

-Well, you've been actually been inspecting trim a while now, while you've been pressure washing.
-Seeing any troubled areas, where paint is really peeling off, or worse, visibly witnessing decay, mold, or mildew.
+Well, you've been actually inspecting trim, while you've been pressure washing.
+Seeing any troubled areas.
+Where paint is really peeling off, or worse, visibly witnessing decay, mold, or mildew.

 Visibly Inspect Trim For Problem Areas